Victor Laredo: 1940s

 Joining the United States Merchant Marine in 1940, Laredo traveled the world while painting in his spare time.
 Upon the outbreak of World War II, he continued his service with the United States Merchant Marine, and returned to New York City after the war ended.
 In 1946, after losing his lifetime work of paintings in a house fire, he gave up painting and, in early 1947, began to photograph in New York City.
 One of his earliest photographs was a portrait of Cuban artist Carmen Herrera In 1948, Laredo met with Edward Steichen, then the curator of photography at the Museum of Modern Art.
 Steichen bought the portrait of Herrera and included it in his upcoming show "In And Out Of Focus" the Museum of Modern Art on April 7, 1948.

 1950s

 The Brooklyn Museum mounted a solo show of Laredo's photographs from September 12 to October 23, 1950.

 During the 1950s, Laredo was accepting commissions from Harper's Bazaar, Charm, Seventeen, the U.S. Camera Annual, and Helena Rubinstein.
 Between jobs, Laredo began his iconic work to document New York City, shooting with medium and large format cameras.
 In 1954, he took a studio space on the top floor of 10 East 8th Street in Greenwich Village.
 Around the corner, on University Avenue, was Cedar Tavern, the hangout for most of the painters that became known as the New York School.
 He was a frequent patron and met his future wife Carolynn Malarelli (Lynn Laredo).
-Their only child, Andre Laredo, was born in 1956.
+Their only child, Andre Laredo, was born on May 31, 1956.